 - nv The number of entries in pv; - pv A vector containing the indices of the processes to which the global index should be assigned; each entry must satisfy $0 \le pv(i) < np$; if nv > 1 we have an index assigned to multiple processes, i.e. we have an overlap among the subdomains. - vg In this case the association between an index and a process is specified via an integer vector vg(1:mg); each index $i \in \{1...mg\}$ is assigned to process vg(i).
 The vector vg must be identical on all calling processes; its entries may have the ranges (0...np-1) or (1...np) according to the value of flag.
 The size mg may be specified via the optional argument mg; the default is to use the entire vector vg, thus having vg=size(vg). - vl In this case we are specifying the list of indices vl(1:nl) assigned to the current process; thus, the global problem size mg is given by the range of the aggregate of the individual vectors vl specified in the calling processes.
 The size may be specified via the optional argument nl; the default is to use the entire vector vl, thus having nl=size(vl).
 If globalcheck=.true. the subroutine will check how many times each entry in the global index space $(1 \dots mg)$ is specified in the input lists vl, thus allowing for the presence of overlap in the input, and checking for "orphan" indices.
-If globalcheck=.false., the subroutine will not check for overlap, and may be significantly faster, but the user is implicitly guaranteeing that there are neither orphan nor overlap indices.
-The optional argument lidx is available for those cases in which the user has already established a global-to-local mapping; if it is specified, each index in vl(i) will be mapped to the corresponding local index lidx(i). - nl If this argument is specified alone (i.e. without vl) the result is a generalized row-block distribution in which each process I gets assigned a consecutive chunk of $N_I = nl$ global indices. - repl This arguments specifies to replicate all indices on all processes.
+If globalcheck=.false., the subroutine will not check for overlap, and may be significantly faster, but the user is implicitly guaranteeing that there are neither orphan nor overlap indices. - lidx The optional argument lidx is available for those cases in which the user has already established a global-to-local mapping; if it is specified, each index in v1(i) will be mapped to the corresponding local index lidx(i).
+When specifying the argument lidx the user would also likely employ lidx in calls to psb_cdins and local in calls to psb_spins and psb_geins; see also sec.
+2.3.1. - nl If this argument is specified alone (i.e. without v1) the result is a generalized row-block distribution in which each process I gets assigned a consecutive chunk of $N_I = nl$ global indices. - repl This arguments specifies to replicate all indices on all processes.
 This is a special purpose data allocation that is useful in the construction of some multilevel preconditioners. - 2.
-On exit from this routine the descriptor is in the build state. - 3.
-Calling the routine with vg or parts implies that every process will scan the entire index space to figure out the local indices.
+On exit from this routine the descriptor is in the build state.

-- 4. Overlapped indices are possible with both parts and vl invocations. - 5.
+- 3. Calling the routine with vg or parts implies that every process will scan the entire index space to figure out the local indices. - 4.
+Overlapped indices are possible with both parts and v1 invocations. - 5.
 When the subroutine is invoked with vl in conjunction with globalcheck=.true., it will perform a scan of the index space to search for overlap or orphan indices. - 6.
 When the subroutine is invoked with vl in conjunction with globalcheck=.false., no index space scan will take place.
 Thus it is the responsibility of the user to make sure that the indices specified in vl have neither orphans nor overlaps; if this assumption fails, results will be unpredictable. - 7.
 Orphan and overlap indices are impossible by construction when the subroutine is invoked with nl (alone), or vg.